TranNhatTan14/Obsidian/content/Superman/Superman.md

 - Nguyên nhân của bị cận là gì
 - Đau răng
 - Viêm tuyến lệ

-###### Q&A
+> [!question] Q&A

-- How do I define success?
+> - Who am I
-- What are my strengths?
+> - Who am I not
-- What are my weakness?
+> - What are my strengths?
-- What activities do you enjoy most
+> - What are my weakness?
-- Who am I
+> - How do I define success?
-- Who am I not
+> - What activities do you enjoy most
-- What are you grateful for?
+> - What are you grateful for?
-- What is your dream job?
+> - What is your dream job?
-- What makes me happy?
+> - What makes me happy?
-- What makes me afraid?
+> - What makes me afraid?
-- What is the most important things to me?
+>- What is the most important things to me?
-- What are my goals
+> - What are my goals
-- Why are these goals important to me
+> - Why are these goals important to me
-- Khi đọc sách mình sẽ có nhiều thứ cần note lại
+> - Khi đọc sách mình sẽ có nhiều thứ cần note lại
-- Làm sao để hệ thống hóa kiến thức
+> - Làm sao để hệ thống hóa kiến thức